bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.82 - 07.08.2014 =
+* Budfix : Security Exploit was fixed.
+* Update : The French language file is updated.

 = V3.81 - 17.07.2014 =
 * Update : We updated all functionality for Email Queue plugin.